theoturner/Python-Blockchain/README.md

 Install [Python 3](https://www.python.org/downloads/), version 3.4 or later.

-Open a terminal window, then use pip3 to install Flask and requests:
+Open a terminal window, then use pip to install Flask and requests:

 ```
 pip3 install flask
 pip3 install requests
 ```

-Open two terminal windows and navigate to your project folder in both.
+Open two terminal windows and navigate to the project folder in both.

 Start the node in one window: